Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 Police Outside The Heene Residence

-Richard seemed dodgy at best and hostile at worst, but Mayumi seemed to have a complete breakdown, reportedly telling officers the balloon was a setup to get more attention for a science-based reality TV show.
+Richard seemed dodgy at best and hostile at worst, but Mayumi had a complete breakdown, reportedly telling officers the balloon was a setup to get more attention for a science-based reality TV show.

-“It became very evident to us they were lying,” Sheriff Alderden told The Denver Post in a follow-up interview.
+“It became very evident to us they were lying,” Sheriff Alderden told The Denver Post in a follow-up interview in 2009.
 “There is absolutely no doubt in our minds this was a hoax.
 It was a publicity stunt done with hopes of better maneuvering themselves for a reality TV show.”

-If they were to be found guilty, the Heenes were facing up to six years in prison and a fine of up to $500,000.
+If they were to be found guilty, the Heenes were facing six years in prison and a fine of up to $500,000.
 Public opinion had shifted strongly out of their favor.
-As more information came out, Alderden painted a picture of the family, and Richard Heene in particular, as dangerous and irresponsible, desperate for fame.
+As more information came out, Alderden painted a picture of the family, and Richard Heene in particular, as dangerous, irresponsible, and desperate for fame.

-Although the Heenes’ lawyer, David Lane, said on October 19 that the Richard and Mayumi Heene would surrender to police and plead not guilty, he then announced on November 12 that the Heenes would, in fact, be pleading guilty, largely under threat of Mayumi, a Japanese citizen, being deported.
+The Heenes’ lawyer, David Lane, said on Oct.
+19 that Richard and Mayumi Heene would surrender to police and plead not guilty.
+Then, on Nov.
+12, he announced that the Heenes would, in fact, be pleading guilty, largely under the threat of Mayumi, a Japanese citizen, being deported.

 On Dec.
 23, 2009, Richard Heene was sentenced to 90 days in jail and 100 hours of community service, in addition to writing a formal apology letter to the agencies who set out to look for Falcon.
-Mayumi Heene was also sentenced to 20 days in jail, served through jail-supervised community service for two days a week.
-Richard Heene was also ordered to pay $36,000 in restitution.
+Mayumi Heene was also sentenced to 20 days in jail to be served through supervised community service two days a week.
+In addition, Richard was ordered to pay $36,000 in restitution.

-With that, it seemed the story of the Balloon Boy had come to an end — but a new development in 2020 put one final twist in the story.
+With that, it seemed that the tale of Balloon Boy had come to an end — but a new development in 2020 put one final twist in the story.

-Colorado Governor Jared Polis Pardoned Richard And Mayumi Heene
+Colorado Governor Jared Polis Pardons Richard And Mayumi Heene

-“It was all bullshit,” Richard said of the ordeal, looking back.
+“It was all bullsh—t,” Richard said of the ordeal looking back.
 “This wound up being more about one sheriff’s ego and his search for 15 minutes of fame than anything having to do with us.”

 Richard And Falcon Heene

-Richard Heene was essentially accusing Alderden of the very same accusation Alderden had levied against him.
+Richard Heene was essentially accusing Alderden of the very same things Alderden had levied against him.
 But he also provided more information that backed up his innocence.
-For starters, he said, Mayumi had not been proficient enough in English to answer a polygraph test, nor did she know that she would stop the interview and ask for an attorney.
+For starters, he said, Mayumi had not been proficient enough in English to answer a polygraph test, nor did she know that she could stop the interview and ask for an attorney.

-Richard also had tried to find legal counsel, but since his interview fell on the weekend no one was around to help.
-When he asked an investigator for help finding an attorney, the investigator declined.
+Richard also had tried to find legal counsel, but since his interview fell on the weekend, no one was around to help.
+When he asked for assistance finding an attorney, the investigator reportedly refused.
 Lane, the attorney who did end up representing them, called the entire incident “an injustice.”

 “It would have been great to take the case to trial and make them all look stupid, but was Richard really willing to take unconscionable risks with his family over it?”
 Lane said, referring to the possibility of Mayumi’s deportation.

 Lane wasn’t alone in his assessment of the Heenes’ situation, either.
-Joining his opinion was, shockingly, Colorado’s own governor, Jared Polis, who announced in 2020 that he would be pardoning Richard and Mayumi Heene.
+Joining his opinion was Colorado’s own governor, Jared Polis, who announced in 2020 that he would be pardoning Richard and Mayumi Heene.

 Heene Family